aurelieuno/ContactManager/README.md

 # Project

-> >Contact Manager project
+Contact Manager project
->Log in to get to your dashboard
+a.
+Log in to get to your dashboard
->Create, update, delete your contact
+b.
+Create, update, delete, manage your contact list
->View contacts of selected users
+c.
+View contacts of selected users

 ## Note
->PUG view
+-PUG view
->AJAX calls from script
->maxcdn.bootstrapcdn.com/font-awesome/4.4.0/css/font-awesome for the coffee pic
+-AJAX calls from script -maxcdn.bootstrapcdn.com/font-awesome/4.4.0/css/font-awesome for the coffee pic

-DO THE LOGIN

 ## Team